frak/LightScythe/README.md

     snd-bcm2835
     i2c-bcm2708
     i2c-dev
-    spi-dev

 Give the beast a reboot and she's good to go.

 ## Software ##
-Well, this is it so far.
+Well, this is what I have so far.
 Despite my total lack of Python knowledge I seem to be doing OK.
-Got a class now which handles the byte mapping and resizing of images, I have a basic Interface class as well, but the layout is totally up for change as my knowledge of Python improves.
+Everything seems to be it the right place, and I have got automatic image resizing, and I have hooked in the original image parsing code.

 [mech]: https://sites.google.com/site/mechatronicsguy/lightscythe
 [mech2]: https://sites.google.com/site/mechatronicsguy/lightscythe-v2